Did you know...

 - Now that you have a date, tell everyone to save it!
 For destination weddings or weddings around a holiday, consider sending out Save-the-Date cards or emails.
 Or create your own wedding website, and let your invitees know about it.

 - Find a Dress and begin assembling the perfect accessories.
 Need inspiration?
-Visit a wedding dress trunk show or bridal fair.
+Attend a bridal fair or trunk show or bridal fair.